 Molibdenos y Metales S.A.
 (Molymet) is a Chilean corporation with over 75 years in the molybdenum and rhenium industry.
 Molymet’s business is the treatment and processing of molybdenum concentrate to produce molybdenum and rhenium products for commercial use.

-Molymet has a program which ensures companies and individuals trying to develop and market products that contain or may contain rhenium, receive an appropriate support from our experts.
-In the link below you can find more details about the program.
+Molymet has a program that ensures companies and individuals trying to develop and market products that contain or may contain rhenium, receive appropriate support from our experts.

 In spite of being a rare transition metal, rhenium is constantly produced by material suppliers, like Molymet, which offers continual supply with robust stability in price.
 Contact Molymet now for more information.